gamzeakkurt/deep-learning-stock-prediction/README.md

 ## 📄 Additional Information
-All details regarding the code, including visualization, results, and interpretation, are available in the PDF document.
+All details regarding the code, including visualization, results, and interpretation, are available in the 'YahooFinanceStockMarketAnalysis-Report.pdf' document.
 You can download it for an in-depth understanding of the analysis and forecasting process.

 ---